 - · lending the pedelec to untrained riders

 - · carrying other people

-- riding with excessive baggage
+- · riding with excessive baggage

 - riding with no hands

 - · riding on ice and snow

 - · improper servicing

 - improper repair

 - tough areas of use, such as professional competitions

-- stunt riding or acrobatics.
+- · stunt riding or acrobatics.

-City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 2 0 T XS S S F ₹ The state of the s City and trekking bicycles are not sports bicycles.
-If used for sports, the rider can expect reduced riding stability and diminished comfort.
-Cycles for children and young adults are not toys.
-Mountain bikes must be retrofitted with lighting, a bell and other fittings as specified by national laws and regulations before they are used on public roads.
-Racing bikes must be retrofitted with lighting, a bell and other fittings as specified by national laws and regula- tions before they are used on public roads.
-A cargo bike is not a touring bicycle or a sports bicycle.
+City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 3 0 TXS S \$ A CONTRACTOR OF THE CONTRACTOR City and trekking bicycles are not sports bicycles.
+If used for sports, the rider can expect reduced riding stability and diminished comfort Cycles for children and young adults are not toys.
+Mountain bikes must be retrofitted with lighting, a bell and other fittings as specified by national laws and regulations before they are used on public roads. be retrofitted with lighting, a bell and other fittings as specified by national laws and regulations A cargo bike is not a touring bicycle or a sports bicycle.
 The folding bicycle is not a sports bicycle.

-Table 7: Information on improper use
+Table 10: Information on improper use